Vrajs16/TaskAi/documents/dilipchitbahal.md

     * My approach of how to do this is simply the same as above where I would query gql for the google calendar events stored

+* Found issue with planner page after google auth takes place where returning to home page of taskai returns dom error: will check into this